Hair transplants for women are booming. Their success rate is complicated

 Within months she began shedding even more hair.
 “If anything, my hair is worse than it was beforehand,” she said through tears.
 She had assumed the transplant would reinforce her hairline enough to wear it in a ponytail again.
 Now she relies on wigs daily and has launched her own wig brand, Loss 2 Lace.
 “It sounds dramatic to say, but wigs have changed my life.”

 Evans now believes she was poorly assessed before the operation and that no healthy donor area existed to harvest from in the first place.
+Although she says the surgeon was clear that failure was possible, she had been reassured that the procedure would strengthen her hairline enough for a ponytail.
 “I look back now and obviously wish I had done my research,” she said.
 “I just went with the initial recommendation.”

 For Bozok, Kiss, and Evans, sharing their journey online created an unexpected support system.
 Kiss’ YouTube videos attract thousands of viewers, Bozok’s DMs are full of women seeking reassurance, and even men ask how to support the women in their lives experiencing hair loss.
 Evans calls the network “empowering” despite her failed outcome.

-Dr. Williams urges anyone pursuing surgery to secure a clear diagnosis first and refuse any clinic that keeps the operating surgeon anonymous.
-He encourages patients to verify links to reputable bodies like the International Society of Hair Restoration Surgery (ISHRS), which requires strict training and a code of conduct.
+Dr. Williams urges anyone pursuing surgery to secure a clear diagnosis first, speak directly with the operating surgeon before paying, and avoid clinics that keep the surgeon anonymous.
+He encourages patients to verify links to reputable bodies like the International Society of Hair Restoration Surgery (ISHRS), which provides education, clinical guidance, and a code of conduct.

 He also campaigns for better regulation.
 “Hair transplant surgery sits in a gray area between surgical and non-surgical,” he said.
 “In many cases it’s done in private clinics behind closed doors.
 Nobody’s inspecting.”